lauralgrima/FoMO_code/README.md

-# Python based code for analysis do FoMO data
+# Python based code for analysis of FoMO data

 # Matlab based code for simulating AQUA